Director of Graduate Program: James D. Hunter

-The Master of Arts in Teaching English as a Second Language (MA/TESL) program offers courses and a practicum for students who are interested in the learning and teaching of English to speakers of other languages.
-The MA/TESL degree is designed to prepare professional and knowledgeable ESL teachers as well as language specialists who help students develop linguistic and intercultural communication skills.
-In addition to persons interested in pursuing TESL education preparation, current and future teachers of foreign languages are also invited to enroll in coursework dealing with language acquisition and language teaching methodology, which have broad applicability in a variety of settings.
+The Master of Arts in Teaching English to Speakers of Other Languages (MA/TESOL) program offers courses and a practicum for students who are interested in the learning and teaching of English to speakers of other languages.
+The MA/TESOL degree is designed to prepare professional and knowledgeable English as a Second Language (ESL) teachers as well as language specialists who help students develop linguistic and intercultural communication skills.
+In addition to persons interested in pursuing TESOL education preparation, current and future teachers of foreign languages are also invited to enroll in coursework dealing with language acquisition and language teaching methodology, which have broad applicability in a variety of settings.

 - Knowledge about language, language use and culture and their interrelationship; understanding of how the target language is taught.

 - Knowledge of both the theoretical and practical bases for language teaching and learning in schools and communities.

 - Knowledge of the process of language acquisition as it concerns first and subsequent language learning and an understanding of the principles of language pedagogy.